rolfvreijdenberger/izzum-statemachine/README.md

 accept your domain model as a dependency in their constructor, it provides you with a great way to seperate your concerns in their own (testable) classes.

+It makes it easy for teams to work on discrete parts of the lifecycle of the domain model.

 ### Battle proven, fully unittested with high code coverage ###
 Using industry best practices for writing code with tests to back it up.
 Making use of proven design patterns to allow you to tailor it to your needs.